-Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of Pandemic
+Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of A Pandemic

 On the potential of the pandemic to inspire positive change

 I think that this is the time to be imagining what a better world might look like and to start actively working towards it.
 These periods of great social upheaval carry with them great risk and tragedy, but also great potential.
 So on a very simple level, after HIV spread throughout the world and the '80s, it led to better awareness of sexual health that led to mainstreaming of condom use, of testing [for sexually transmitted infections].
 And perhaps the COVID-19 pandemic will lead to a normalization of health behaviors that have been quite difficult to get people to take up, like regular hand-washing for 20 seconds — sometimes a rarity even in hospital settings, let alone in homes.
-And now all of us --well, many of us, hopefully — [are] washing our hands on a regular basis every day.
+And now all of us — well, many of us, hopefully — [are] washing our hands on a regular basis every day.
 Hopefully that will become a normal part of our culture in the future.

 Amy Salit and Seth Kelley produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Deborah Franklin adapted it for the Web.